 Mr. Right

-Navigating the sharp turns along the narrow country roads, my mind was moving faster than the posted speed limit.
+Overshooting the sharp turns along the narrow country roads, my mind was moving faster than the posted speed limit.
 I held the steering wheel, hands clenched at the ten and two position, and Jesus and I had a heart to heart conversation:

 Me: “What in the world is going on here?
 Why am I driving to Timbuktu to sell these bracelets?
 Why did I make them anyway?
 Does anybody even care about them?
 Will anyone want to buy them?”